papi656/gemini-image-webInterface/README.md

    - Enter your OpenRouter API key in the provided field
    - The API key will be saved in your browser's localStorage for future use

-3. **Optional: Environment File**:
-   - The `.env.example` file is provided for reference
-   - Note: This is a client-side application, so environment variables are not loaded automatically
-   - API keys must be entered manually in the web interface

 ## Usage